 Gorilla Glass is made by Corning.
-The latest version, Gorilla Glass 5, survives 1.6 m (shoulder-height) drops onto hard, rough surfaces up to 80% of the time, yet provides great optical clarity and touch sensitivity.
+The latest version, Gorilla Glass 6, survived 15 consecutive drops from 1m onto rough surfaces in testing.
+It's up to twice as strong as Gorilla Glass 5, yet provides great optical clarity and touch sensitivity.

 The IP rating tells you how much water and dust your phone or device can withstand.
 It's more precise than terms like 'water-resistant', but even devices with the same ratings can vary - check the individual specifications if you're keen to know.